Mamallapuram – The Workshop of the Pallavas

 Parameshvaravarman I, in his Vunna Guruvapalem grant14, is said to be staunch follower of Maheshvara (Shiva).
 Rajasimha, in his Reyuru grant15, is said to be staunch follower of Vishnu, Shiva and Subramanya.
 In a later grant, Udayendiram grant of Nandivarman II16, Rajasimha is said to be devout worshiper of Shiva.
 In this situation, Parameshvaravarman I seems to be a better fit for our case.

-An interesting truth is that we have few inscriptions at other places from the reign of Parameshvaravarman I and in those we do not encounter this verse.
-Also, we have many inscriptions of Rajasimha, also at other places, and there again we do not find this verse.
+An interesting fact is that we have few inscriptions at other places from the reign of Parameshvaravarman I and in those we do not encounter this verse.
+Also, we have many inscriptions of Narasimhavarman II Rajasimha at other places, and there again we do not find this verse.
 It appears that this verse is only found in the shrines at Mamallapuram but nowhere else.

-We have seen these portraits above and also interpreted the inscriptions engraved on top of these panels.
-Also we have seen that this temple was consecrated during the reign of Parameshvaravarman I however its excavation might have been started during the reign of Narasimhavarman I. Let us now take a stand on the identification of the kings shown in the portrait panels.
+We have seen these portrait sculptures above and also seen the label inscriptions engraved over these panels.
+Also we have seen that this temple was consecrated during the reign of Parameshvaravarman I however its excavation might have been started during the reign of Narasimhavarman I. Let us now take a stand on the identification of the kings shown in these portrait panels.

 Case 1: Simhavishnu and Mahendravarman I – If the excavation was started by Mahendravarman I, then it would be easy to say that the portrait sculptures refer to the Pallava king Simhavishnu and Mahendravarman I. It would be appropriate for Mahendravarman I to show himself and his father in this Vishnu shrine.